rvnminers-A-and-N/meowcoincore/README.md

 ----
 To forward port 80 and 443 (with a snakeoil ssl cert) traffic:

-IMPORTANT: this "nginx-ravencore" config is not meant for production use see this guide [here](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/) for production usage
+IMPORTANT: this "nginx-meowcoincore" config is not meant for production use see this guide [here](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/) for production usage
 ````
 sudo apt-get install -y nginx ssl-cert
 ````
-copy the following into a file named "nginx-ravencore" and place it in /etc/nginx/sites-available/
+copy the following into a file named "nginx-meowcoincore" and place it in /etc/nginx/sites-available/
 ````
 server {
     listen 80;
     listen 443 ssl;

     include snippets/snakeoil.conf;
-    root /home/ravencore/www;
+    root /home/meowcoincore/www;
-    access_log /var/log/nginx/ravencore-access.log;
+    access_log /var/log/nginx/meowcoincore-access.log;
-    error_log /var/log/nginx/ravencore-error.log;
+    error_log /var/log/nginx/meowcoincore-error.log;
     location / {
         proxy_pass http://127.0.0.1:3001;
         proxy_http_version 1.1;